Kaolack, Sénégal - Things to Do in Kaolack

 Top Things to Do in Kaolack

-Booking Tip: Book full-day excursions for 15,000-25,000 CFA per person through local tour operators.
+Booking Tip: Book through local tour operators in Kaolack for 15,000-25,000 CFA per person including boat transport and guide.
 Best visited during dry season (November-May) for wildlife viewing.
-Bring sun protection, insect repellent, and waterproof camera gear.
+Bring sun protection and binoculars, and confirm if lunch is included in your package.

 Discover Local Artisan Workshops